GregPappas/fun-api/README.md

 * We're currently missing some canned responses to be served by something like wiremock in order to be able to validate against the clients.

 ## how to build & run
+   The application is built with a flavour of java 11 as it's preference and
+    requires that the jdk be installed on the machine prior to running.
    this application uses spring-boot 2.3 to run and is built using maven, there's a packaged maven wrapper included which is set to use version 3.6.2
    * to install `./mvnw clean install`